Sukhoi Su-57: Accidents

 On 10 June 2014, the fifth flying prototype, aircraft T-50-5, was severely damaged by an engine fire after landing.
 The pilot managed to escape unharmed.
 The aircraft was subsequently written off, and its salvageable parts were cannibalized to finish the sixth "first stage" prototype, which was then given the fifth prototype's bort number and its designation changed from T-50-6-1 to T-50-5R.
 However, official accounting still considers the two aircraft to be the "same" one.

 On 24 December 2019, the first serial Su-57 (bort number "01 blue") crashed 110–120 km away from the Dzyomgi Airport, Khabarovsk Krai, during the final stage of its factory trials due to a control system malfunction.
 The pilot ejected and was recovered by helicopter.
 According to TASS, the test flight took place at an altitude of 8000 m when the malfunction occurred, causing the airplane to enter a rapid spiral descent.
 When all attempts to stabilize the airplane into a horizontal flight using the manual flight control system failed, the pilot ejected at an altitude of 2000 m.

+On 23 July 2026, Kyiv Post reported that a Su-57 had crashed during a training flight in the Moscow region.
+According to Russian Telegram channels, the pilot safely ejected, and no ground casualties were reported.
+According to InformNapalm, a Ukrainian cyber attack may have resulted in friendly fire from Russian air defences, while the Russian Ministry of Defense said a "technical failure" was responsible for the crash.